UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 ```

-# Assignment specifications and team contributions
+# Assignment specifications

-## 1. How well have you mastered React, git, and other tools / frameworks introduced in this course?
+## 1. Usage of the frameworks used in the course

 Our team has effectively utilized the MERN stack, which was covered in the course.
 We have implemented React for our front-end framework, NodeJS for our backend operations, the Express library for backend routing, and MongoDB for our database needs.